Restructuring your business during the COVID-19 PANDEMIC

 - The hours of workers may need to be temporarily decreased, or

 - The ordinary weekly earners of staff may need to be decreased, or

 - The methods or locations of work may need to be temporarily changed, or

 - The business as a whole may need to go into a period of temporary operational suspension

 Other than the permanent disestablishment of roles, or the termination of an individual’s employment, any required change, subject to consultation with the affected employees will require a variation to the employee’s terms and conditions of employment to be documented.
-In the midst of the need to therefore make urgent changes within the business do not forget the need to ensure that any changes are well documented as this will prevent a potential dispute at a latter date.
+In the midst of the need to therefore make urgent changes within the business do not forget the need to ensure that any changes are well documented as this will prevent a potential dispute at a later date.